ACloudGuru-Resources/Course_Practical_Guide_EKS/README.md

+> This course has been retired!
+There's an updated version of the same course in **Pluralsight/A Cloud Guru** here: https://www.pluralsight.com/cloud-guru/courses/hands-on-with-amazon-eks

 # A Practical Guide to EKS

 In this repository you will find all the assets required for the course `A Practical Guide to Amazon EKS`, by A Cloud Guru.